-We have very old neighborhoods and we have newer neighborhoods.
+We have very old neighborhoods and we have brand new neighborhoods.
 Some areas in Indianapolis offer better cashflow than others, some offer better appreciation potential, and some neighborhoods are more speculative in nature.

 In general, Indianapolis is a great city and so is the rental market.
-Finding the perfect investment property can sometimes be tricky and, because it’s so big, you’ll need to do your research to find a property that aligns with your investment goals.
+Finding the perfect investment property can sometimes be tricky and, because our City is so big and diverse, you’ll need to do your research to find a property that aligns with your investment goals.